Michigan Medical Malpractice Lawyers

 Fieger Law: Medical Malpractice Lawyers That Fight for You

-Under the leadership of Geoffrey Fieger, our firm has won record-setting medical malpractice verdicts and settlements for clients who have been victims of medical mistakes, including:
+The Fieger Law Firm has won record-setting medical malpractice verdicts and settlements for clients who have been victims of medical mistakes, including: